megtheanalyst/megtheanalyst.github.io/README.txt

-Portfolio Readme

 Welcome to my portfolio!

 This readme provides an overview of my work, skills, and experience in various data-related projects, including Data Wrangling with Python, Twitter Analysis on Bitcoin, Data Exploration in SQL, Excel Projects, and Power BI Projects.
 I am excited to showcase my expertise in these areas and demonstrate how I can contribute to your data-driven initiatives.

 About Me